45H15H/RoadIntel/README.md

 # RoadIntel

-RoadIntel is an advanced vehicle analytics pipeline that leverages AI to detect, analyze, and extract insights from vehicle images and videos.
+RoadIntel is an advanced vehicle analytics pipeline that leverages AI to detect, analyze, and extract insights from vehicle videos.
 It processes vehicle data in real-time, providing details such as vehicle type, color, make, and license plate information.
-This project is designed to be a robust solution for traffic monitoring, vehicle tracking, and intelligent transportation systems.
+This project is designed to be a robust solution for traffic monitoring and vehicle tracking.

 ## Features

 - Real-time vehicle detection and tracking.
 - On-the-fly image analysis using Gemini AI.
 - Automatic saving of analysis results to a CSV file.